hal-platform/hal-agent/README.md

 # Optional.
 The default is the application root.
 dist: ''

+# Files or directories to exclude from push
+# Optional.
+The default is the "config/database.ini" and "data/".
+exclude: ''

 # Command to install dependencies, compile application
 # Can be a single command, or list of commands.
 build: ''